 The Optical Mesosphere Thermosphere Imagers (OMTIs) are introduced to understand dynamical variations of the Earth's mesosphere, thermosphere and ionosphere on global scale from polar to equatorial regions.

-The OMTIs consist of more than ten all-sky cooled-CCD imagers, five Fabry-Perot interferometers (FPIs), three meridian scanning photometers, and four airglow temperature photometers.
+The OMTIs consist of more than twenty all-sky airglow/aurora imagers, five Fabry-Perot interferometers (FPIs), three meridian scanning photometers, and four airglow temperature photometers.